Housing costs element

 •any other child.

 You are allowed a maximum of four bedrooms.
 If you are a single person aged under 35 with no children, the local housing allowance is usually a lower, shared-accommodation rate.
+This lower rate does not apply if you are a care leaver under 25, and in some other cases.
 If you are disabled and need overnight care, you may qualify for an additional bedroom for a carer.
 See CPAG’s Welfare Benefits and Tax Credits Handbook for details.

 If you rent from a local authority or housing association, your housing element is usually the same as the weekly rent due.
 However, it is reduced if you are considered to have a spare bedroom (known as the ‘bedroom tax’).
 The rules about how many bedrooms you can have are similar to the local housing allowance rules, but see CPAG’s Welfare Benefits and Tax Credits Handbook for more information.
 If you are considered to have one spare bedroom, the reduction is 14 per cent, and 25 per cent if you have two or more spare bedrooms.
 If your housing element is reduced in this way, you should apply for a discretionary housing payment from the local authority.